Study Abroad

 • Stockholm University

 Sweden was one of the few European countries with tuition-free universities.
-Taxpayers’ monies are used to fund for the bill of students, both international and EU students.
-This was to be until in 2010 when a law was passed by the Swedish parliament and Non-EU/EEA students were required to pay tuition and application fees.
+Taxpayers’ monies are used to fund the bills of students, both international and EU students.
+This was to be until 2010, when a law was passed by the Swedish parliament and non-EU/EEA students were required to pay tuition and application fees.
 However, there are quite a number of scholarships offered to international students who wish to study in Sweden.

-Education in Greece is free for EEU nationals (with an exception of few programmes).
-International students who wish to study in Greece are charged very minimal tuition fees compared to other countries like UK, US, Canada, and so on).
-With a considerable low cost of living, Greece is a fantastic place to study.
+Education in Greece is free for EU nationals (with the exception of a few programs).
+International students who wish to study in Greece are charged very minimal tuition fees compared to other countries like the UK, US, Canada, and so on.
+With a relatively low cost of living, Greece is a fantastic place to study.

 Austria is another country where citizens can study for free.
-EU/EEA students also enjoy this benefit.
+EU and EA students also enjoy this benefit.
 At any degree level of your choice, you can study for free.
-Students who enrol for bachelor’s or master’s degree studies are required to pay a cost of €20 for the Australian Student Union.
-However, the cost of living in the country is too high which could be of utmost concern for citizens who wish to study in their homeland.
+Students who enroll in bachelor’s or master’s degree studies are required to pay a fee of €20 to the Australian Student Union.
+However, the cost of living in the country is too high, which could be of utmost concern for citizens who wish to study in their homeland.

-Czech Republic made education for free for anyone who can speak Czech.
-Cost of living in Czech is also quite affordable which is an added advantage for students.
+The Czech Republic made education free for anyone who could speak Czech.
+The cost of living in Czechoslovakia is also quite affordable, which is an added advantage for students.

-Norway offers both free undergraduate and postgraduate studies in their public universities.
+Norway offers both free undergraduate and postgraduate studies in its public universities.
 This is also regardless of the student’s country of origin.
-Free universities include the University of Stavanger, UIT, University of Agder, Arctic University of Norway, as well as the University College of the Southeast.
-Most of the students apply for courses in business administration, journalism, social sciences, humanities, information and law.
-Furthermore, all students are mandated to pay a semester fee that ranges between €30 to €60.
-The fee covers for the health care, transportation, cultural events and other activities that the students engage in.
+Free universities include the University of Stavanger, UIT, the University of Agder, the Arctic University of Norway, and the University College of the Southeast.
+Most of the students apply for courses in business administration, journalism, social sciences, humanities, information, and law.
+Furthermore, all students are mandated to pay a semester fee that ranges from €30 to €60.
+The fee covers health care, transportation, cultural events, and other activities that the students engage in.

-France, some years ago only allowed for students with the ability to speak French to enrol for university education.
-Today, some courses are taught in English and have attracted students from all over the world to the country on a yearly basis.
-Most public universities in France do not charge any tuition fee, except for the compulsory registration fee.
+Some years ago, France only allowed students with the ability to speak French to enroll in university education.
+Today, some courses are taught in English and have attracted students from all over the world to the country every year.
+Most public universities in France do not charge any tuition fees, except for the compulsory registration fee.
 EU/EEA students also enjoy tuition-free education, while international students are allowed to pay a modest and affordable fee in France.

-Free education allows for low-income earners of a country to have their children attend university education like their richer counterparts.
-This also offers the freedom to the students to pursue fields they are interested in.
+Free education allows low-income earners in a country to have their children attend university like their richer counterparts.
+This also offers the students the freedom to pursue fields they are interested in.
 Most importantly, as an aspiring student, ensure you have what it takes to have access to free education.
 No government will want to waste its resources on an unserious student.
 Therefore, you must be academically sound and serious about your studies.
 Free university education will pave the way for aspiring students to attain higher goals in life.
-The dream of everyone is to have a world where the students can attend higher education at no costs, though it may not be feasible since not all countries can afford it.
+The dream of everyone is to have a world where students can attend higher education at no cost, though it may not be feasible since not all countries can afford it.

 Share